 - Audiovisual materials

-- Non-reference data (collected in conjunction with Science and Social Science Data Librarians and other selectors as appropriate; includes online databases and data that may be housed on a local server)
+- Non-reference data (collected in conjunction with the Data Librarian at Marx Science and Social Science Library and other selectors as appropriate; includes online databases and data that may be housed on a local server)

 - Non-Yale theses and dissertations (gifts evaluated and acquired occasionally)